LawyZheng/lyhook/README.md

 	}
 	lyhook.SetDefaultWriter(wr)

-	// this is trigger logrus and the hook logrus.Info("this is a log")
+	// this will trigger logrus and the hook logrus.Info("this is a log")
 }
 ```